 Where is the Golan Heights?

 The Golan Heights is a strategic point in the north of Israel.
-Situated between Lebanon and Syria, it was a crucial area of land in biblical times.
-Today, it continues to be a critical area for the security of Israel.
+Situated between Lebanon and Syria, it is a critical area for the security of Israel.
+But it was also a crucial area of land in biblical times.

 A good friend of mine in the U.S. military told me the Golan Heights is one of his favorite places in all of Israel.

 Not only is this area important from a military perspective as a prime lookout.
 It also has some of the most breathtaking, and yet contrasting, views in the Land.
 You can see both rolling hills and Syrian fortresses in the Golan.

 The Golan is known as Bashan in the Bible, referenced in Deuteronomy 4:43, 1 Kings 4:13, Psalm 22:12, and Isaiah 2:13 for example.
 This is where the half-tribe of Manasseh settled, and Golan is named as a city of refuge in Joshua 21:27.